github/docs/content/github/getting-started-with-github/finding-ways-to-contribute-to-open-source-on-github.md

 ### Opening an Issue

-If you encounter a bug in an open source project you are currently working with, check if this problem has already been reported.
-Confirm that this is also happening on your side.
-Add any other details you think would help.
-Report it.
-That's a contribution!
+If you encounter a bug in an open source project, check if the bug has already been reported.
+If the bug has not been reported, you can open an issue to report the bug according to the project's contribution guidelines.

 ### Validating an issue or pull request